Community-led development "The Apache Way"

-Mailing lists are crucial to the operation of the Apache Software Foundation.
-The Foundation, as well as each of the Apache Projects , uses mailing lists to coordinate development of the software and administration of the organization.
+Publicly archived mailing lists are critical to the operation of the Apache Software Foundation (ASF) and to our many Apache Projects.
+Apache projects use mailing lists to coordinate development of their software and administer their organization.
 Mailing lists also serve as a primary support channel where users can help each other learn to use the software.

 To get off a list, send a message to

-If you do not recall the address you are subscribed as, view the full headers
+If you do not recall the address you used when you subscribed, view the full headers

 of any email you received from the list and examine the